 If you injure someone and their medical expenses exceed your limits, you might have to pay for the remaining expenses out of pocket.
 It’s a good idea to purchase more than the minimum amount of coverage required.

 Think about buying the most coverage you can afford.
 This will protect your assets.
-It will also give you peace of mind that your insurance will cover expenses related to any injuries you cause.
+In addition, it will give you peace of mind that your insurance will cover expenses related to any injuries you cause.

 The cost of adding this to your policy varies by state and by insurers.
 Rates depend on other factors as well.
 Generally, you can expect to pay anywhere from $100 to $170 a month.